How to Get Started with VR: Intro to Your First Virtual Reality Project

 Mainstream VR devices such as Samsung Gear VR, Oculus Go, or Google Daydream are comprised of VR glasses (also controllers, sometimes) and use mobile processors for computing power and as displays (except for Oculus Go that downloads VR content directly to the device).

 How to choose a platform to develop your first VR experience on?
 Well, you may go the popularity route, but remember to consider other factors.
 For example, PlayStation has the largest market share for its headsets but only users owning the console at home can use them.
-How are you going to deliver your apps to the audience?
-Will it be a one-time marketing campaign experienced directly in store?
-Or a game that will be available to people at any times on Steam or mobile stores?
+How will you deliver your apps to the audience?
+Will it be a one-time marketing campaign experienced directly in a store?
+Or a game that will be available to people at any times on Steam or in mobile stores?
 Capabilities of different devices can also be different so let’s draw a quick comparison.

 Sony PlayStation VR is the most popular vendor for headsets, followed by Oculus, HTC, and a small portion of other devices including Samsung and Google

 Below we review six VR devices, common implementation examples, available SDKs and shipping platforms.
-You can skim over this table and read a detailed description after.
+You can skim over this table and read the detailed description after.

 Samsung Gear VR (Oculus Mobile SDK).
 Since Oculus took part in creating Gear VR hardware, it’s only logical that you can use their dev kit for software as well.
 Both brands share the same app store and the overall experience is very similar.
-The main difference is that the Samsung device is powered entirely by a smartphone – and Samsung smartphone nonetheless.
-The one noticeable advantage Gear VR has over Oculus Go is the price and the fact that many Samsung users likely got their device for free or with a discount which means that even individuals not particularly interested in VR can have a device laying around in their homes.
+The main difference is that the Samsung device is powered entirely by a smartphone – and, not surprisingly, a Samsung smartphone.
+The one noticeable advantage Gear VR has over Oculus Go is the price and the fact that many Samsung users likely got their device for free or with a discount, which means that even people not particularly interested in VR can have a device laying around in their house.

 Google also recently collaborated with Lenovo on its Mirage Solo device – the standalone VR set similar to Oculus Go that runs Daydream software.
 This opens up more possibilities to the Google experience such as using WorldSense technology that tracks user’s head position for more natural movement in VR.
 Apps using these method can be written using the same development tools Google provides.